I’ve recently had to face facts… for the first time in my life I am falling hard, fast and completely for a fad… its not what you’re thinking…**

 Finite episodes and longer running times make story development more satisfying for viewers.

-Like in movies, music is used to highlight how characters feel, dramatize powerful moments and characterize the show.
+Like with movies, music is used to highlight how characters feel, dramatize powerful moments and characterize the show.

 Young, nuanced talent contrasted to older, experienced actors fill the k-drama ranks.
 No matter their age their facial expressions brings a depth of emotion not to be matched.